 Open the remote

 Before opening your remote, write down which buttons are broken and ensure to take out any batteries.
-Your remote might have some small screws that are holding the remote together.
+Your remote might have some small screws around the battery compartment that are holding the remote together.
 With the screwdriver, carefully remove the screws.
-Now take apart your remote.
-Be careful not to use too much force, as it’s easy to break off thin plastic pieces.
+Now take apart your remote with a thin, but sturdy tool, like a screwdriver or spatula.
+Be careful not to use too much force, as it’s easy to break the thin plastic pieces.

-Quite often TV remotes consist of a plastic shell, a PCB, the green board shown on the left, and a piece of rubber with the buttons.
+Quite often TV remotes consist of a plastic shell, a circuit board, also known as PCB, and a rubber keypad with the buttons.
 Sometimes the button can be taken out individually.
-If this is the case with your remote, note down where each button belongs.
+If this is the case with your device, note down where each button belongs.
 Ideally, take pictures of your process so you know which part goes where.

-In many cases, your remote may not be working because too much dirt has built up inside between the PCB and the rubber buttons.
-If you have an old toothbrush to hand and a bit of rubbing alcohol, carefully clean the PCB and the rubber of the remote to remove any dirt or grease, this may be enough to fix your remote.
-If you feel like it, you can just reassemble the remote and give it a test!
-Otherwise, you can move on to the next step.
+In many cases, your remote controller may not be working because too much dirt has built up on the inside, between the circuit board and the remote buttons.
+If you have an old toothbrush on hand and a bit of rubbing alcohol, or isopropyl alcohol, carefully clean the PCB and the keypad of the remote to remove any dirt or grease.
+You can also use a cotton swab to clean any tricky areas.

 When the paint has dried, you can reassemble the remote.
 Fit all the parts together and insert the batteries.
 Your remote should be fully working again!